debackerl/pgasus/README.md

 Three build-in data formats can be used to generate the content of the HTTP response:
 * `json` is the only format able to serialize any kind of result from the database.
-* `csv` is UTF-8 encoded, and will not serialize arrays and other composite data types.
+* `xlsx` serializes each record set as a sheet.
+Arrays and other composite data types in relations (tables and views) won't be serialized.
+However, procedures returning composite types or setof values are supported.
+Procedures returning a bytea value are expected to return a xlsx file.
+* `csv` is UTF-8 encoded, comma separated.
+Strings are double-quoted.
+Arrays and other composite data types in relations (tables and views) won't be serialized.
+Procedures returning composite types or setof values are supported.
+Procedures returning a text or varchar value are expected to return a csv file.
 * `bin` is used to return result of a procedure as is.
 Text is UTF-8 encoded.
 Only scalar data types are supported.

 In addition, the configuration file may define several `binary_formats` sections.
 Those are used when format isn't one of the build-in formats.
 Each section must define two fields: